mbaumer/us_hep_funding/docs/_states/TN.md

 <a name="TN-03"></a>
 [Back to top](#top)
 ## TN-03 -- Rep. Charles Fleischmann (R)
+### Committees
+Charles Fleischmann is the #17 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016